-Performance for 2018 was generally satisfactory with earned income matching our plan of increasing from £12.1m to £12.3m.
-Particular strong growth of 14.2% was achieved in Before the Event (BTE) sales reflecting the recent focus on opportunities in the London and South-East of the UK.
-Commercial legal expenses and assistance products have been especially successful, partly through organic growth but also because of remedial portfolio hygiene measures being introduced.
+Overall income increased by 14.7% from £12.3m to £14.1m with the strongest growth being achieved in Before the Event (BTE) sales.
+Commercial legal expenses and assistance products have been especially successful, partly through organic growth but also because of continuing remedial portfolio hygiene measures being introduced.